oktadeveloper/okta-blog-hugo/content/blog/postgresql-with-spring-boot.md

 description: "This article presents how a developer can integrate Spring Boot and PostgreSQL, using some exclusive property and NoSQL column types"
 tags: [postgresql, sql, nosql, jpa, hibernate, java, spring boot]
 tweets:
-- "In doubt how to integrate Spring Boot and Hibernate?
+- "In doubt how to integrate Spring Boot and PostgreSQL?
 This article is for you!"
 - "Use PostgreSQL as a NoSQL database with Spring Boot!"
 image: blog/featured/okta-java-short-skew.jpg
 ---